Sarah O'Brecht

 SARAH O'BRECHT

+Director.
 Actor.
-Director.
 Writer.

 YouR MOM.

 At the end of 2025, Sarah had the great joy of Movement Directing Into the Woods with a cast of students from the graduating class at Sheridan College, directed by Avery-Jean Brennan.
 Photo by Sandro Pehar.
-Check out the rest of Theatre Sheridan’s 2025-2026 season below!
+Check out the rest of Theatre Sheridan’s 2025-2026 season below.

 Alongside her Theatre Making Movement partner Stephanie Graham, Sarah was a finalist for the 2025 Cayle Chernin Awards in the Media Arts category.
 Congratulations to all of the finalists and winners!
 Looking forward to seeing all of these incredible projects and for continuing the work on our own.
 We are so excited to expand the horizons of our company and for the future of Canadian musical theatre!
 To learn more about Theatre Making Movement:

-Photo by Andre Reiners
+Photo by Dahlia Katz

 Sarah made her directorial debut this year.
 Well, two debuts!
 The first was on a new play called Fertility with Light Echo Theatre Company.
 The play had its World Premiere at Theatre Aquarius in Hamilton before touring to Factory Theatre in Toronto.
 The second was for musical theatre.
 Sarah directed Legally Blonde the Musical at Randolph College for the Performing Arts in Toronto, featuring the graduating class of 2025, pictured above in a photo by Dahlia Katz.
 Please stay tuned for updates on Sarah’s forthcoming directing work!